You’ve been invited for a customer service interview.

 14. Describe a time when you provided high-quality customer service.

-This customer service rep interview question is your opportunity to show that you care about the customers who contact you.
+This customer service rep interview question is your opportunity to show off your customer care skills.
 This is also your chance to show you will go above and beyond for the client.

 - Think back to the time when a customer was impressed with your service and describe it in detail.